 As you read these things please consider this lesson on the greatness and incredible wisdom of God, and how God works things out to fulfill his own purposes in spite of the failings and desires of men.

 The story of Joseph begins with his reporting on his brothers to Israel [Jacob].
 This added to the natural animosity against him for being his father’s favorite and Papa’s boy.

-This playing of favorites among his sons brought about a deep family rivalry which God used to fulfill his prophecy to Abraham that his family would be afflicted for 400 years in Egypt.
+This playing of favorites among his sons brought about a deep family rivalry which God used to fulfill his prophecy to Abraham that his family would go down into Egypt.

 Genesis 37:1 And Jacob dwelt in the land wherein his father was a stranger, in the land of Canaan.
 37:2 These are the generations of Jacob.